brownfield-bridge/so-what-now-what/issue-01/stress-test.skill.md

   Decision Memo.
 Use when the user wants to pressure-test a strategy, a bet, or a big call against plausible futures before committing; triggers on "stress-test my strategy", "should I commit to this", "is this decision robust", "scenario test", "pressure-test this move", "will this survive".
-  Built on Mintzberg (emergent strategy) and the Oxford Scenarios method.
+  Built on the Oxford Scenarios method (scenario planning, pioneered at Shell, refined at Oxford).
 Output is a Decision Memo the user can save.
 CC-BY 4.0 — So What, Now What, Issue 01.
 ---